CoolProp/CoolProp/Web/coolprop/Cubics.rst

   p = \frac{RT}{v-b} + \frac{a}{(v+\Delta_1b)(v+\Delta_2b)}

-where for pure fluids, a and b are not composition dependent, whereas for mixtures, they have composition dependence.
+where for pure fluids, :math:`a` and :math:`b` are not composition dependent, whereas for mixtures, they have composition dependence.
+These cubic EOS can be converted to a form that is compatible with the multi-fluid model used in CoolProp according to the analysis in Bell and Jager :cite:`Bell-JRN-2016`.

 The motivations for the use of cubic EOS are twofold: